Itgotworse26/Amazon_Vine_Analysis/README.md

 ![Summary Dataframe](https://github.com/Itgotworse26/Amazon_Vine_Analysis/blob/main/analysis/summary_df.JPG)

-In a summary of 5 Star reviews:
+In a summary of 5 Star reviews of video games sold by Amazon:

 * There are 94 Amazon Vine reviews and 40,471 non-Amazon Vine reviews.
 * 48 Amazon Vine reviews were 5 stars.
 15,663 non-Amazon Vine reviews were 5 stars.
 * About 51.06% of Amazon Vine reviews were 5 stars.
 About 38.7% of non-Amazon Vine reviews were 5 stars.

-Meanwhile, in a summary of 1 Star reviews:
+Meanwhile, in a summary of 1 Star reviews of video games sold by Amazon:

 * Only 1 Amazon Vine review was 1 star.
 10,303 non-Vine reviews were 1 star.
 * About 1.06% of Amazon Vine reviews were 1 star.
 About 25.46% of non-Amazon Vine reviews were 1 star.